KinveyApps/GeoTag-Android/README.md

 GeoTag is a sample application utilizing Google Map's API with Kinvey's Backend to allow users to both add and view annotations on a map.

-To get started, download the source for the project from GitHub:

-`<GITHUB LINK>`

-Once you have the code, import/open it up in your favorite editor and let's get started.

 ## Get it running

 There are two pre-requirements for getting this project to run: